Rebuilding InDesign Preferences

-[June 1 2010: I have updated this post so instructions apply to versions CS2 to CS5. -- AM] The fastest way to do this for InDesign, InCopy, or any other program in the Creative Suite is to quit the program, then hold down the Command-Option-Shift-Ctrl keys (on Windows, hold down Control-Alt-Shift) while you start the program up again.
+The fastest way to do this for InDesign, InCopy, or any other program in the Creative Suite is to quit the program, then hold down the Command-Option-Shift-Ctrl keys (on Windows, hold down Control-Alt-Shift) while you start the program up again.
 You may need to choose “Open” from the program’s contextual menu to get the program to boot up because you’re holding down modifier keys, but you’ll figure it out.

 While the program starts up, keep the keys held down until the splash screen appears along with an alert offering to “Delete InDesign Preferences File?”.
 Release the keys and click Yes.
 InDesign will complete the boot-up process with fresh, clean Preferences to replace the sick one it just deleted.
 Test the program … chances are, the problem you were suffering is now history.
 That’s all, nice and simple!